valenpe7/nonogram_solver/README.md

 # nonogram_solver

+This program is part of the assessment work of the course "B4B36ZUI - Introduction to Artificial Intelligence" lectured at FEE CTU in Prague.

 Nonograms are brain teasers, defined by a legend linked to a grid used to draw a picture.
 Each number in the legend sets the number of the following boxes filled with color which belongs to the given number.
 The following rules hold:

 - there is always at least one empty box between two blocks of the boxes filled with the same color